stevegrunwell/wp-password-generator/readme.txt

 = Is there anything to configure? =

-No. Version 1.1 of this plug-in does not include a configuration menu.
+No. Version 2.1 of this plug-in does not include a configuration menu.
 If you'd like to modify the parameters of the password generator, you'll need to edit the wp_password_generator_generate() function in wp-password-generator.php.

 The only parameters to change are $len (length of the password) and $allowed (all allowed characters).

 == Screenshots ==

-1. The "Generate Password" button just above the strength indicator in /wp-admin/user-new.php
+1. The "Generate Password" button just above the strength indicator in /wp-admin/user-new.php with the new 'Show password' link beside it
+2. A generated password revealed by the user clicking 'Show password'.
+This password will update with subsequent generations.

 == Changelog ==

+= 2.1 =
+* Ability to show generated password beside the generate button
+* 'Send this password?' checkbox only auto-checked the first time a password is generated.
+Subsequent generations will not re-check this box.
+* jQuery functions are wrapped to allow the $ shortcut while in no-conflict mode
+* Better adherence to WordPress code standards

 = 2.0 =
 * Clicking 'Generate Password' will also update the password strength indicator and automatically check the 'Send Password?' checkbox